comp0cker/pogo-calculator/README.md

 # pogo-calculator
-A Pokemon GO calculator with several functions
+A Pokemon GO calculator with several functions i am changing this file